Assistance. To assist people who are on the path to a cryonic suspension.

 CryoPath is a non-profit company assisting people throughout Australia to access cryonics services.
 Contact us regarding:

-For people who have already signed up for a cryonic suspension, we can provide the specialised services in Standby, Perfusion and Transportation that are necessary when it is not possible to spend one’s final days near the chosen cryonics storage facility.
+Services.
+For people who have already signed up for a cryonic suspension, we can provide the specialised services in Standby, Stabilisation and Transportation that are necessary when it is not possible to spend one’s final days near the chosen cryonics storage facility.
 These services are provided on a pre-paid basis and should be arranged with us in advance.

 Information.
 For those who are still considering cryonic suspension as an alternative to cremation or burial, we can provide information, and we can advise on how to proceed.
 As a start, this website provides a summary of local and overseas cryonic facilities, as well as other services related to cryonics.

 Mode of work

 We offer our process in its entirety to the cryonics patient, taking him or her all the way from death bed to chosen storage facility.
-Operating the process in this way, as one integrated sequence, allows us to minimise risk in the Standby, Perfusion and Transportation services that our process covers.
+Operating the process in this way, as one integrated sequence, allows us to minimise risk in the Standby, Stabilisation and Transportation services that our process covers.
 The process has been designed in consultation with the major cryonic storage facilities in USA, who are already well established and are very experienced with these services.
 These storage facilities endorse our process for patient delivery from Australia.

 Whilst we encourage anyone undertaking a cryonic suspension in any circumstances, it is our responsibility to treat our patients according to the endorsed process.
 In cases where the patient has unsuccessfully arranged alternative services and then calls us to intervene at the last minute, it is unlikely that we would be able to properly follow our process.
 We urge you to avoid the higher risk and greater costs that this would most likely incur, and to discuss your plans with us early so that: